“The electric bass is such a big instrument, I have small hands; Can I even play it?”

 If you find a full-sized bass uncomfortable or difficult to play, you have two solutions:

-- Find a bass with slimmer or narrower neck profile
+- Find a bass with a slimmer or narrower neck profile.

 Both are equally good options.
-Short-scale basses today are just as good as conventional basses, so you don’t need to worry about the sound or construction quality.
+Some short-scale basses today are just as good as conventional basses, so you don’t need to worry about sound or construction quality.

 Without further ado, let’s find out what’s the best bass for small hands!

 1. Best Overall – Squier Classic Vibe Mustang Bass